-Lateral Action had an article last week called Why Mutlitasking Doesn’t Work, and it really made me think about some of those habits and try out some different things instead.
+Lateral Action had an article last week called Why Multitasking Doesn’t Work, and it really made me think about some of those habits and try out some different things instead.

 What is Multitasking?

-There are two different types of activities that are often referred to as multitasking.
+Two different types of activities are often referred to as multitasking.
 One is combining a mindless, routine activity as you focus on another, such as folding the laundry while you talk on the phone.
-This kind of multitasking actually works, and like doodling, it may actually improve your concentration.
+This kind of multitasking works, and like doodling, it may improve your concentration.

 However, the other type of multitasking, defined as rapid task-switching by the article I mentioned above, involves trying to juggle two or more activities at once that require equal focus and concentration.
 For example, writing a blog post and trying to have a conversation, in-person or on instant messenger.